CFGIndia20/team-21/README.md

 <br>

 ## Main Features
 1. Uploading of work(Images, text) by the beneficiaries.
-Level 1 - Assessment by volunteer(Posting pictures by the woman to prevent major mishap).
+2. Assessment of work by volunteer(Posting pictures by the woman to prevent major mishap).
-2. Log in and Sign up features for the beneficiaries.
+3. Log in and Sign up features for the beneficiaries.
-3. Summarized reports for admin(No of women helped, Communities reached, credits paid to beneficiaries etc).
+4. Summarized reports for admin(No of women helped, credits paid to beneficiaries etc) thus enabling decision making.
-4.
+5. Minimalistic UI that can be used by a person from any background.
+6.